Skip to main content

 • In the app, the prompt displays and accepts a 6-digit code.

-• In your logs, you should see bootstrap and claim events after entering a code.
+• In logs, you should see bootstrap and claim events after entering a code.

 • The TesterNest dashboard should show an active session.